 Use this quick and easy cake decorating tutorial to learn how to make buttercream ruffle cake with just Tip 104.
 Perfect for Valentine’s day parties!

+You can make today’s cake using buttercream frosting or fondant but I prefer the frosting technique because it’s quick, easy and simple.
 Even beginners and others who have never decorated a cake in their life can make this cake.

 This easy ruffle cake design would be perfect for: